Hudson, New Hampshire: Geography

-Hudson is located in southeastern Hillsborough County, with its southern boundary forming the Massachusetts state line.
+Hudson is located in southeastern Hillsborough County along the southern edge of New Hampshire, with its southern boundary forming the Massachusetts state line.
 According to the United States Census Bureau, the town has a total area of 75.8 km2, of which 73.3 km2 are land and 2.5 km2 are water, comprising 3.35% of the town.

 The highest point in Hudson is Bush Hill, at 515 ft above sea level, near the town's eastern border.
 Hudson lies fully within the Merrimack River watershed.

 The town of Hudson had two historic centers, though modern development and suburban sprawl have obscured the difference.
 Hudson Village, roughly equivalent to the Hudson census-designated place, is located at the western edge of town on the Merrimack River near the junctions of Routes 3A, 111, and 102, and was home to most of the original schools, libraries, and town government, though many of these functions have moved to new facilities elsewhere in town.
 The Town Hall still remains, though the main police station has moved to the eastern edge of town into an industrial park off Route 111.
 The Hills Memorial Library building remains as a historic landmark, though its collection has been moved to a new building, the Rodgers Memorial Library, located on Route 102 in the northeastern part of town.
 The historic Kimball Webster School no longer holds classes, but today houses the town superintendent's office, though both the Library Street School and the H.O.
 Smith School are still active.
 The Town Common at the intersection of Derry, Ferry, and Library streets is a park that displays large toy soldiers and other decorations at Christmas time.